-The B4 Making Marks exhibition is going to the East Coast from 16 December 2020 to 8 March 2021!
-The exhibition celebrates the art of very young Tasmanian children, birth – 4 years, showcasing their ideas through their mark making.
+The B4 Making Marks Exhibition has come to an end with it’s final leg in the Huon Valley.
+The exhibition celebrated the art of very young Tasmanian children, birth – 4 years, showcasing their ideas through their mark making.

 B4 Making Marks is presented by the B4 Early Years Coalition and partners.

 For more information and resources see Making Marks